Formal Semantics for Agentic Tool Protocols: A Process Calculus Approach: Process Calculus Formalization

+The \SGD data set has a well defined structure.
+Dialogues are represented as a list of turns, where each turn contains either a user or system utterance.
+The annotations for a turn are grouped into frames, where each frame corresponds to a single service.
+Each turn in the single domain dataset contains exactly one frame.
+In multi-domain datasets, some turns may have multiple frames.

-\paragraph{Syntax.} The set of SGD processes is defined by the following grammar, where $n$ is a name (string), $d$ a natural-language description, $R$ a list of required slots, $O$ a list of optional slots, and $t \in \{\mathsf{true}, \mathsf{false}\}$ a transactionality flag:
+Based on this structure we propose a possible grammar, where $n$ is a name (string), $d$ a natural-language description, $R$ a list of required slots, $O$ a list of optional slots, and $t \in \{\mathsf{true}, \mathsf{false}\}$ a transactionality flag: